Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 "recommendations": [

-"Add Coinbase EAS attestation for +5 institutional points",
+"Add Coinbase EAS attestation for +4 institutional points",

-"Increase onchain activity for higher behavioral score"
+"Increase agent wallet activity for higher behavioral score"

 ]